Can Family Doctors Give ESA Letters?

 Can Family Doctors Write ESA Letters?

-Yes, family doctors can write ESA letters provided that they understand the process.
+Yes, family doctors who have a mental health designation can write ESA letters provided that they understand the process.
 While licensed mental health professionals are usually more familiar with the ESA process, some family doctors will happily write them.
 If you want to ask your family doctor for an ESA letter, book an appointment and tell them how your ESA supports your condition.

 Who Can Write an ESA Letter?